edespino/cloudberry-site/docs/sys-utilities/gppkg.md

 ## Description

-The Cloudberry Package Manager -- `gppkg` -- utility installs Cloudberry Database extensions, along with any dependencies, on all hosts across a cluster.
+The Cloudberry Package Manager -- `gppkg` -- utility installs Apache Cloudberry extensions, along with any dependencies, on all hosts across a cluster.
 It will also automatically install extensions on new hosts in the case of system expansion and segment recovery.

-The `gppkg` utility does not require that Cloudberry Database is running in order to install packages.
+The `gppkg` utility does not require that Apache Cloudberry is running in order to install packages.

 Examples of database extensions and packages software that are delivered using the Cloudberry Package Manager: